lebalz/lebalz.github.io/docs/arduino/gps-bn-220/index.md

 With the TinyGPS++ library, you can parse the NMEA data and get the latitude, longitude, altitude, speed, date, time, etc.

+Download the latest version of the library from [👉 TinyGPS++](https://github.com/mikalhart/TinyGPSPlus/releases/tag/v1.0.3a) and install it in the Arduino IDE.

 ```ino reference
 https://github.com/lebalz/blog/blob/main/docs/arduino/gps-bn-220/gps-bn-220.ino
 ```